Psychological and Educational Testing

 ~ Mood, anxiety, and personality

-A comprehensive neuropsychological evaluation describes a child's development, academic progress, and mental health and contributes to an understanding of a child's intellectual, emotional, and neurological strengths and weaknesses.
+A comprehensive psychological evaluation describes a child's development, academic progress, and mental health and contributes to an understanding of a child's intellectual, emotional, and strengths and weaknesses.
 The assessment provides appropriate diagnoses, a clear description of results, and recommendations of specific interventions to help your child.
 The assessment of includes recommendations for intervention strategies, therapeutic services, special education interventions, and assistance in developing Individual educational Program (IEP) or a 504 plan.
 The ultimate goal is to help optimize a child's learning and successful development, and to guide parents and teachers in tailoring interventions specific to each child.

 ~ Attention Deficit Disorder, with and without Hyperactivity